The President's Pleasure (Singapore): Sa'at Ismail (1976)

 On 13 September 1976, 13-year-old Sa'at Ismail approached 68-year-old Letchimi Vilappan near a coffee shop in Serangoon Road, set a newspaper on fire, and threw it at the sleeping woman, causing her to be burned to death.
 Before the incident, Sa'at was said to have quarrels with the woman and he decided to harm her after the woman gave him a lot of trouble and after his father refused to give him pocket money or speak to him.
 Sa'at, who was a day short of celebrating his 14th birthday when he killed Letchimi, was arrested and charged with murder.

 At the trial, Sa'at claimed that he did not expect that Letchimi would be severely burned to death as he only wanted to burn her legs and frighten her.
 Nevertheless, the High Court found Sa'at guilty of murder on 27 May 1977.
 However, due to his age, Sa'at escaped the death penalty and thus he was indefinitely detained under TPP.
 Sa'at, who began serving his sentence in Changi Prison, was reportedly the 12th person to be held under TPP and it was speculated that he would spend around ten years in prison for Letchimi's murder.
 Upon appeal, however, Sa'at's murder conviction was reduced to one of voluntarily causing grievous hurt, and thus his sentence was reduced to three years' probation.

 In the aftermath of the case, Sa'at grew up and became a male prostitute and transvestite.
 He ran afoul of the law once again a few times.
 On 15 December 1984, Sa'at chopped off the genitals of a 47-year-old client and set his blanket on fire.
 He also committed arson on 15 February 1985 by setting a British man's apartment on fire after spiking the man's drink with sleeping pills.
 Other than those, Sa'at had also committed theft by stealing the possessions of his clients.
 Sa'at was sentenced to four years' imprisonment for this string of offences on 8 December 1986.
-In 12 February 1990, 27-year-old Sa'at robbed a tourist after spiking his drink.
+On 12 February 1990, 27-year-old Sa'at robbed a tourist after spiking his drink.
 A district court convicted Sa'at and sentenced him to five years' corrective training four months later for the robbery.